Psychology

 HTBA

-PSYC 775a or b, Research Topics in Animal CognitionLaurie Santos
+PSYC 775a, Research Topics in Animal CognitionLaurie Santos

 Investigation of various topics in animal cognition, including what nonhuman primates know about tools and foods; how nonhuman primates represent objects and number; whether nonhuman primates possess a theory of mind.
 Prerequisite: permission of the instructor.